adri-er/simple_shell/README.md

 ### Built-ins

-Built-ins are custom Commands in Shell
+Built-ins are custom commands in Shell
 - **env** print current environment
 - **exit** close the shell.